FieldEdge Pricing in 2026: What You’ll Actually Pay (and What’s Hidden)

 Additional Training

 Post-onboarding training hours are billed separately.
-If you have staff turnover (and you will), budget $150–$300/hour for additional training sessions or build a flat training package into your initial contract.
+If you have staff turnover (and you will), budget $150–$300/hour for additional training sessions.
+Or build a flat training package into your initial contract.

 QuickBooks Integration: The Real Differentiator (And Its Tier Requirements)